-The Dr. Raymond F. Weiss Memorial Scholarship was established to honor a former member of the Modern Languages faculty.
-The scholarship is awarded upon recommendation of the Modern Language Department's Chairperson to a student of Puerto Rican origin or to a Modern Language major.
+The Dr. Raymond F. Weiss Memorial Scholarship was established to honor a former member of the Modern Languages faculty who was influential in the academic development of Marist in its earlier years.
+The scholarship is awarded annually upon recommendation of the Modern Language Department's Chairperson to a student of Puerto Rican origin or to a Modern Language major.
 Dr. Weiss was a member of the Marist Class of 1949.
+This award is not renewable.